sergiomora03/py-hyperpy/docs/source/core.rst

    :members:
    :undoc-members:

-Th final idea, is to select by several type of trainers.
+The final idea, is to select by several type of trainers.
 By the way, at moment have onle one trainer:

 .. autofunction:: hyperpy.core.trainers.trainer